EURO GOVT-Spanish debt leads ECB-inspired peripheral rally

 LONDON, Sept 7 Spanish 10-year bond yields fell

-below 6 percent for the first time since May on Friday as an ECB
+below 6 percent for the first time since May on Friday as the

-plan to buy government debt was seen as a first step towards

 threatening Spain's ability to fund itself.